Pingol9xo9/blox-fruits-script/README.md

 3. **Load the Script**: Copy the script into your executor, run it, and access the GUI for full control 🖱️.
 4. **Customize and Dominate**: Adjust features to suit your playstyle and conquer *Blox Fruits* like never before! 🌟

-## ⚠️ Important Notice:
-Third-party scripts in Roblox games may result in penalties or bans.
-Use them responsibly and always comply with Roblox's terms of service.
-This tool is provided for **educational purposes only** and is used at your own discretion.

 ## License:
 This project operates under the **MIT License**.
 For additional details, refer to the [LICENSE](LICENSE) file.